Utilityman/EternalSeasons-Web/docs/_posts/2024-11-07-welcome-to-eternal-seasons.markdown

 ### In Closing

 There will be more to share soon.
-And I think you so much for your support and I cannot wait to show you what is brewing next time.
+And I thank you so much for your support and I cannot wait to show you what is brewing next time.